ArtakG/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

    New-Partition -DiskNumber 4 -UseMaximumSize -DriveLetter Z
    ```

-1. Make screenshot of output and upload to your **GitHub Account**.
+1. Take screenshot of output and upload to your **GitHub Account**.

 #### Task 4: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers